Carreau/phd-dissertation/parts/part3.rst

 The limit of the dense network visible in epifluorescence is defined in :cite:`Kawska2012` by the position of the half-maximum fluorescent intensity.
-The properties of these network are measured by :cite:`Pujol2012` using magnetic beads after stabilising with phalloidin.
+The properties of these network are measured by :cite:`Pujol2012` using magnetic beads and actin stabilized with phalloidin.
 Though they do not investigate the sparse and softer actin network that originate from he visible part.

-Using :ref:`time-shared optical tweezer <time_shared_ot>` we are able to probe the mechanics of this soft actin structure at time scale than actin polymerisation and pN force range.
-We show that the beyond the dense dendritic mimicking the actin cortex which as been measured to have :ref:`Elastic Modulus
+Using :ref:`time-shared optical tweezer <time_shared_ot>` we are able to probe the mechanics of this soft actin structure at time scale shorter than characteristic time of actin polymerisation and forces in the pN range.
+We show that beyond the dense dendritic network mimicking the actin cortex which as been measured to have :ref:`Elastic Modulus
 <elastic_modulus>` in the order of kPa :cite:`Pujol2012` the soft actin cloud
-we probe is much softer with stiffness around 3 order of magnitude smaller.
+we probe is much softer with stiffness three order of magnitude smaller.
-This might explain why such a structure as not previously been seen by less sensitive techniques.
-Nonetheless the size of this actin cloud and its ability to sustain forces suggest that in cell the actin cortex is not sharply delimited and that structure escaping from it have a role in organelle positioning.
+This might explain why such a structure as not previously been seen by less sensitive techniques than optical tweezer we use.
+The size of this actin cloud and its ability to sustain forces suggest that in cell the actin cortex is not sharply delimited and that structure escaping from it have a role in organelle positioning.